realprudhvi/Documentation_Suite_For_ChatGPT/README.md

 * **New Tab Option:** Open the preview in a new tab to inspect the full layout sequence before committing to the export.

 ![Preview Window](https://github.com/realprudhvi/Documentation_Suite_For_ChatGPT/blob/e49019daec725a1c4b6160727382a7abbb5350b6/images/6-preview-mode.png)
-*(Image: Preview window showing the ordered sections ready for export)*

 ## 7. Storage & Privacy